Fairness, not Emotion, Drives Socioeconomic Decision Making: Discussion

 \subsubsection{Participants Driven by Economic Fairness}

 SO and MO prioritize the fairness of the proposed monetary split.
 Thus, the probability of acceptance increases with a higher offer.
 As evident in Figure 4 (c), these groups maintain a neutral stance with respect to the perceived facial expression.
 A strongly positive coefficient of offer (consistent increase from ME to MO and SO) in modelling drift rate directly depicts how increasing fairness shifts the priority of the latent decision variable on maximizing profit as it elevates the drift rate (Figure 5 (a)).

 Interestingly, a subtle effect of emotion can be observed in the corresponding cluster-specific intercepts for these two groups.
 A happy face develops a starting bias towards acceptance for MO, while, for SO, a disgusted face sets a predisposition towards rejection.
 This bias, however, is nullified by the opposite impact of emotion in modelling the drift rate (Figure 5 (b)), thus, depicting no overall effect of emotion.
 Explaining this mechanism is not straightforward and demands further analysis.

 In the face-epoched ERP, no significant modulation was found for either MO or SO.
 Interestingly, we did not observe a pronounced FRN for these two groups either.
 By using the same FRN time window as for the other clusters, a significant effect of the offer's fairness was found.
 Similarly, in the absence of a clear P3 peak, the sustained positivity between 310 ms and 330 ms post-stimulus showed a significant effect of the offer.
-Note that the amplitude of the signals corresponding to the most and the least fair offer ranges is similar and is higher than that corresponding to the ambiguous offer range (in other words, the intermediate range), as indicated earlier through the cubic trend in the FRN amplitude (Figure 7 (e)).
+Note that the amplitude of the signals corresponding to the most and the least fair offer ranges is similar and is higher than that corresponding to the ambiguous offer range (in other words, the intermediate range), as indicated earlier through the quadratic trend in the FRN amplitude (Figure 7 (e)).
 Previous studies have shown that both unfair and fair offers elicit similarly high levels of arousal and salience, greater than those evoked by ``sub-fair" or mid-range offers \parencite{Hu2014offersalience}.
 Also, such mid-value offers are exhibited to elicit greater cognitive conflict.
 Both these attributes can be explained by less pronounced positivity over the P3a window and greater negativity in FRN, respectively.